AJRepo/apparmor-skype/README.md

 ## Monitoring for Skype Profile Changes

 For some reason, the skype apparmor setting will revert to the default.
-If this happens then you will again have too many reports in your systlog.
+If this happens then you will again have too many reports in your syslog.

 The file `check_skype_profile` is a bash script which checks if the apparmor script has